antra-tess/connectome/README.md

-# README

 # Connectome

 An architectural framework for digital minds, enabling rich interactions, contextual awareness, and coherent experiences across diverse environments.

-> The name "Connectome" is inspired by neuroscience, where a connectome is a comprehensive map of neural connections in the brain.
-Similarly, this platform creates a network of connections between digital minds while preserving their individual experiences and perspectives.

 ## What is Connectome?

 Connectome is an open-source ecosystem for autonomous AI agents.
 Connectome is built around a few key components:

 ## What is Possible with Connectome?
 - **Multiagent Chats**: Chats with AIs that can interact in multiple channels and multiple servers/platforms, such as Discord or Slack